-All OU-3 RI activities will be conducted in accordance with a Site-Specific Health and Safety Plan (HASP).
-The HASP was developed in accordance with the requirements of the Occupational Safety and Health Administration (OSHA) HAZWOPER regulations (Standard 1910.123).
-A copy of the Site-Specific HASP is provided in Appendix E.
+All OU-2 RI activities will be conducted in accordance with a Site-Specific Health and Safety Plan (HASP).
+A copy of the HASP has been provided in Appendix C. The HASP was developed in accordance with the requirements of the Occupational Safety and Health Administration (OSHA) HAZWOPER regulations (Standard 1910.123).